F1nnM/HyperViz/README.md

 Uploaded files will be public and will be deleted regularly!

+## GridsearchCV example:

+For a little example on how to use GridsearchCV and how to generate a .csv file from that, look [here](https://github.com/F1nnM/HyperViz/blob/main/example_titanic_rf.py).

 ## Run your own version with Docker:
 ```
 docker run -p <local port>:8501 f1nnm/hyperviz:latest